- What is a Drill Driver?

-The Drill Driver was invented by Black and Decker in 1961 and is the most popular power tool on the market today.
-Essentially it is a basic cordless rotary drill with the added function of (screw) driving.
-(Corded) rotary drills do not give you the precision you need when driving screws because they are built for drill speed.
-Drill Drivers on the other hand allow you to combine speed (albeit lower speed) with torque (twisting force required for turning) using the settings on their torque control ring to give you the accuracy you need when driving screws.
+The Drill Driver was invented by Black and Decker in 1961 and is one of the most popular power tools on the market today.
+Essentially it is a basic cordless rotary drill with an added function for (screw) driving.
+It allows you to combine speed (used for drilling holes) and torque (twisting force required for turning) using the settings on its torque control ring, to give you the power and accuracy you need when driving screws.

 What are Drill Drivers Used For?